writingteacher/who-working/docs/api/quickstart_working.md

 ## Next steps

-Now that you’ve everything set up correctly, you’re good to go and can take full advantage of the To-Do service API!
-Go ahead and start posting new tasks or enrolling new users.
+Now that you’ve everything set up correctly, you’re good to go and can take full advantage of the Who's Working service API!
+Go ahead and start posting new shofts or creating new workers.
 You’ll see how easy the API is to use.

-If you need more guidance, the Tutorials section of the API documentation walks through any task you’ll want to do.
+If you need more guidance, the Tutorials section of the API documentation walks through a common task you’ll want to do.
 The finer details of the supported resources, endpoints and properties are in the API reference section.
 For more information, go [here](../index.md).